Tiqr/tiqr-server-libphp/README.md

 Another example for using this library is the [Tiqr TestServer](TestServer) that is included with the library

 The API of the tiqr-server-libphp can be found in the `Tiqr` 'namespace' (`library/tiqr/Tiqr`).
 Notable classes found here are:

-- `Tiqr_Autoloader` the homemade autoloader, used to load the external dependencies and the following services and storage backends
+- `Tiqr_Autoloader` the homemade autoloader, used to load the external dependencies and the following services and storage backends.
 - `Tiqr_Service` the main service class implementing the utility functions to handle user enrollement and authentication from a Tiqr Server.
 - Factories for creating Tiqr_UserStorage and Tiqr_UserSecretStorage for different storage backends.